simmatrix/golang-mailgun-statistics/README.md

 ## Notes

-Mailgun retains this detailed data for two days for free accounts and 30 days for paid accounts.
-As for the sample returned JSON data from Mailgun, you may refer to the [official documentation](https://documentation.mailgun.com/en/latest/api-events.html#event-structure)
+- Mailgun retains detailed data for two days for free accounts and 30 days for paid accounts.
+- For the sample of returned JSON data from Mailgun, you may refer to the [official documentation](https://documentation.mailgun.com/en/latest/api-events.html#event-structure)